-One is to think back to times in your life when you have felt most passionate and alive.
-These will give you clues about what you most care about.
+- One is to think back to times in your life when you have felt most passionate and alive.
+These will give you clues about what you care most about.

-The second is think forward to questions such as “If you had one year to live, what would you do?”, or “What would you advise your grandchildren to do?”, or “If you had enough money never to need to work again, what would you do?”
+- The second is think forward to questions such as “If you had one year to live, what would you do?”, or “What would you advise your grandchildren to do?”, or “If you had enough money never to need to work again, what would you do?”

-- Chapter 7 prepares you to set off.
+- Chapter 7 prepares you for implementation.